-The ECMO program is currently available as part of our comprehensive cardiovascular services at Northside Hospital Gwinnett, which is one of only ten hospitals in the state offering this technology.
-Our center is a specialized program made up of a multidisciplinary team of medical professionals with expertise in managing ECMO patients.
-This team is comprised of interventional cardiologists, surgeons, intensivists, advanced practitioners, nurses, perfusionists, and respiratory therapists who work together to provide coordinated care to these critically ill patients in order to optimize survival and quality outcomes.
+Northside Hospital Heart Institute offers extracorporeal membrane oxygenation (ECMO) which provides therapy for patients with life-threatening lung and/or heart conditions.
+We are one of only ten programs in the state offering this technology.
+The ECMO program is currently available as part of our comprehensive cardiovascular services at Northside Hospital Gwinnett.
+This is a specialized program made up of a multidisciplinary team of medical professionals with expertise in managing ECMO patients.
+The team is comprised of interventional cardiologists, surgeons, intensivists, advanced practitioners, nurses, perfusionists, and respiratory therapists who work together to provide coordinated care to these critically ill patients in order to optimize survival and quality outcomes.

 Allison Dupont, MD, FACC, FSCAI